Az-Su/rsschool-cv/cv.md

   * location: Almaty, Kazakhstan

 ### Summary
  I am a confident, purposeful person who brings his business to the end.
 I like to read books, play sports and learn something new.
-I want to study the development of mobile applications on the Android platform, and become a good qualified specialist
+I want to study the development of mobile applications on the Android platform, and become a good qualified specialist.

 ### My Skills
   * Kotlin